PedroDSFerreira/eagl.ai/README.md

 ## Ollama models

-This project uses a vision-capable (multimodal) model by default.
+This project uses a vision-capable (multimodal) model.
 You can explore all available options [here](https://ollama.com/search?c=vision) to find one that best fits your use case.

 By default, the project uses `gemma3:12b-it-qat`.
 To change it, just update `OLLAMA_MODEL` in your `.env` or shell.